 Life insurance coverage usually only continues as long as the premiums are paid.
 However, a person who is disabled and unable to work may be entitled to continuing coverage under the employer’s group life insurance plan and have the premium payments waived during the period of disability.

 Most group life insurance policies will have a waiver of premium provision or a disability premium waiver rider that will set forth the required information and documentation for waiver of premium for disability.

 What Is the Waiting Period for a Waiver of Premium Rider?

 The waiver of premium waiting period varies among insurance companies, but commonly an employee who becomes disabled and is out of work must wait six months before applying for a waiver of premium.

 What the insurance company and the employer does in those six months will dictate whether the insured continues coverage under the policy, or the policy lapses.

 Was Your Claim Denied Due to Lapse?

 If the insured was disabled and out of work before dying and had employer-provided term insurance with a waiver of premium rider, but a beneficiary’s death benefit claim was denied due to lapse, it might be because the policy lapsed and was terminated improperly.
 It is common for either the employer or the life insurance company to mishandle or improperly deny the employee’s request for disability waiver of premium payments.

-Employer Responsibility for Group Life Insurance Under ERISA
+Employer Responsibility For Group Life Insurance Under Erisa

 Employers frequently provide group life insurance for their employees as part of their benefit package.
 Often the group policy also covers the employee’s qualified dependents.